-If business continues as usual these already dramatic numbers will bulge in our lifetimes.
+If business continues, as usual, these already dramatic numbers will bulge in our lifetimes.
 Scientists are warning that by 2050 the oceans will contain more plastic than fish.
 Most people might be hazy on the exact numbers, but they are well aware that our plastic reliant culture is unsustainable.
-The risk posed to our planet and future generations is too serious to ignore.
+The risk posed to our planet and future generations are too serious to ignore.
 Fortunately, a consensus has emerged: things must change.
 No moment is more opportune than now.

 Let’s rewind a moment.
 How did plastic come to dominate food packaging?
 Anyone born a few generations back might still remember a world that readily used oiled paper, paper bags, wooden crates, and straw or sawdust fillers.
 The plain reason for plastic’s dominance is that it is very good at what it does.
 This is why finding an alternative is so troublesome.
 Plastic protects food as it travels across continents, and keeps out humidity, light, and bacteria that make produce go bad.
 In fact, since plastic can triple the shelf life of some food, it has actually contributed to reducing food waste.
 Moreover plastic is transparent which allows consumers to see exactly what they are buying with their own eyes.
 Last and perhaps most importantly, plastic is relatively cheap and easy to make.